kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 image: /blogs/2023-08-05-iceberg-for-aws-users.png
 ---

-This crash course will guide you on how to get started with Apache Iceberg on AWS.
-By the end of this tutorial, you'll be able to create Iceberg tables, ingest and modify data stored in S3 in Parquet format, query data and table metadata in plain SQL, and declaratively manage the data ingestion process.
+This crash course will guide you on how to get started with [Apache Iceberg](https://iceberg.apache.org/) on AWS.
+By the end of this tutorial, you'll be able to create Iceberg tables, insert and modify data stored in S3 in Parquet format, query data and table metadata in plain SQL, and declaratively manage the data ingestion process.
 Let's get started.

 ## What is Iceberg